 Configuring SAML

-Configure SAML to work with Dex authentication to enable end users to log in to the Console using SAML server credentials.
+Configure SAML to work with Dex authentication to enable end users to log in to the Hybrid Manager (HM) console using SAML server credentials.
 This example uses Okta for SAML configuration.

 Creating a SAML application